 With respect to the project, excellent work will receive an A, good work a B, and acceptable work a C. At my option, any unacceptable work may be handed back to redo.

 ASSIGNMENTS

-In general, homework will be assigned approximately once per week with the assignments due exactly one week later.
-In exceptional circumstances (illness, university business, religious observances, etc.), extensions may be granted for assignments.
+In exceptional circumstances (illness, university business, religious observances, etc.) extensions may be granted for assignments.
 However, all extensions must be approved by the instructor BEFORE the due date.

 Reading